-- Wash your hands after every encounter with the sewage.
+- Wash your hands after every encounter with sewage.

 Secure and prepare the area

-- Immediately remove all movable items or objects that can be disinfected at a later date, such as garden furniture, toys, washing line props, pegs, etc.
+- Remove all items or objects that can be disinfected later, such as garden furniture, toys, washing line props, pegs, etc.

 If the sewage spill is minor:

-- Liberally sprinkle garden lime over the spill to absorb the sewage until the affected area is covered in a white dust.
+- Liberally sprinkle garden lime until the affected area is covered in white dust.

-- If the sewage is thicker in certain areas, mix the lime in to help it work better.
-Use a rake or spade to do this.
+- If sewage is thicker in certain areas, mix in lime with a rake or a spade.

-- Let the lime covered areas stand for 24 hours.
+- Let lime-covered areas stand for 24 hours.

-- Once the lime is dry, shovel the sewage-contaminated lime into doubled heavy-duty trash bags.
+- Once dry, shovel sewage-contaminated lime into doubled, heavy-duty trash bags.

-- Wash the remnants of dried lime away from the ground with a garden hose.
+- Wash remnants of dried lime away from the ground with a garden hose.

-- Use a hose, sprinkler or watering can to water over the area (depending on how large it is).
+- Use a hose, sprinkler, or watering can to water over the area.

-- Let the area dry out in the sun for a day.
-Sunlight helps kill bacteria so don’t rake the affected area straight away as this can slow down the process.
+- Let the area dry in the sun for a day.
+Sunlight helps kill bacteria so don’t rake the affected area right away as this can slow down the process.

-- If you still see white dusting of the lime, water over it again until it disappears.
+- If you still see white dust from lime, water it until it disappears.

-If the sewage spill is major (or there is a lack of sun, perhaps in the winter months):
+If the sewage spill is major (or there is a lack of sun, such as in winter):

-- Contact an approved pumper truck or a sewage clean up company that can collect the liquid sewage.
-Huge amounts of liquid can be extracted from the ground using a vacuum tanker.
+- Contact an approved pumper truck or a sewage clean up company.
+Large amounts of liquid can be extracted from the ground using a vacuum tanker.

-- Solid waste and debris that is left behind needs to be removed by hand and placed into bin bags and then into the garbage.
+- Solid waste and debris left behind needs to be removed by hand and placed into bin bags and then into the garbage.

-*Reminder: Children and pets must be kept away from the contaminated area throughout the whole clean-up process as lime and bleach can be as harmful as the raw sewage itself.
+*Reminder: Children and pets must be kept away from the contaminated area throughout the clean-up process as lime and bleach can be as harmful as raw sewage.

 Contaminated areas, materials and objects

-After sewage clean-up, the contaminated items need to be disinfected.
-Act as quickly as possible, as the longer objects are contaminated, the higher the risk of further contamination.
+After clean-up, contaminated items must be disinfected.
+The longer objects stay contaminated, the higher the risk of further contamination, so act quickly.

-- Driveways, patios, decking, ornaments, tables, benches and other garden furniture or hard surfaces should be scrubbed clean with hard bristle brush, using hot water, bleach and soap.
-Water needs to be as hot as it can be (use gloves to help withstand the heat)
+- Driveways, patios, decking, ornaments, tables, benches and other garden furniture or hard surfaces should be scrubbed clean with hot water (as hot as possible), bleach, and soap using a hard bristle brush.
+Use gloves to protect from heat.

-Finally, if you were using the land to grow crops, you will need to stop growing anything on the land for the following 12 months.
+Finally, if you were using the land to grow crops, you will need to stop growing anything on the land for 12 months.